wp-plugins/ads-campaigns/readme.txt

 1. Edit your post/page
 2. Click "Create Ad" button
-3. Use the interface to create your Ads
+3. Create your Ads
-4. View ad analytics
+4. View analytics

 This plugin lets you create and monitor Google Adwords and Facebook Ads.